10 Revealing Signs of a Codependent Parent and How to Heal

 1. Lack of emotional support

 Codependent parents often grew up without the nurture and emotional connection they needed to develop fully as children.
-They, therefore, learned to suppress their needs and emotions while nurturing the belief that they’ve been abandoned.

 2. Parental power struggles

 This belief of rejection develops as children can turn into parental codependency.
-Essentially, one of their parents used power and control to create a misguided sense of being needed and hence valued.
+Essentially, one of their parents used power and control to create a misguided sense of being needed and, hence, valued.

 In some cases, this portrays itself as overprotectiveness of the loved one in question, whether that’s their partner or child.
 Alternatively, it can translate as taking excessive responsibility for others and attempting to control others.